 Here are Six E-bike Battery Care Tips and further care tips below.
-I will present in this post the various theories, claims and advice I have researched and presented them to you and let you ultimately decide how you will care for your E-bike battery.
+I will present in this post the various theories, claims and advice I have researched and presented them to you and let you ultimately decide how you will care for your E-bike lithium-ion battery.

 1. Avoid quick charging your battery.

 Example regularly using 1 hour quick charging will decrease the overall lifetime of your battery

 2. Do not fully discharge your battery.

 This will decrease the capacity of the battery and reduce its overall lifetime.

 3. Do not let your battery fully discharge for a long period of time.

 Batteries like to be used regularly and keep a charge.
 Keeping a battery dead for a long period of time makes the battery in simple term lazy.
 A fully charged battery will not last as long as it should reducing charge time and battery lifetime.